This article was originally printed in the Fall 2017 issue of VRM Intel. You can sign-up for a digital issue of the magazine here.

 Also, it is in this purchase phase, where timing is everything, that ‘earned’ media can blend with paid for media to edge a prospect into becoming a guest.
 When an editorial review is linked with a promotional offer, the proposition may be hard to resist.

-As we all know, the customer journey doesn’t end with purchase.
+As we all know, the customer journey doesn’t end with the purchase.
 Purchase is just the beginning of the next phase.
 With buying travel especially, there is typically a waiting period between purchase and experience.
 Your future guest will be continuing their research, getting a feel for you and anticipating their intended stay for weeks and even months before they actually walk through the door of your property.
 PR can support a positive experience of the anticipation process, and help continue to foster the good feeling that your customer has made the right decision.
 This can be encouraged through social communities and dialogue.
 Your future guest may even at this stage start to join the conversation by expressing their excitement about their upcoming trip.
 Your customers will also be looking to you to ensure they have made the right decision by consuming your blogs and further researching the experience they can expect to have during their stay.

-Customer advocacy is essential for supporting lead generation and input for the top of the sales funnel.
+Customer advocacy is essential for supporting lead generation and input at the top of the sales funnel.
 This is especially true for travel and experiences.
 Happy customers make our best PR advocates.
 In today’s digital and social age, the power of customer advocacy can be a force in its own right.
 This is, as anyone who has had a bad TripAdvisor review knows, also very true for negative feedback.
 People are highly influenced by what their friends and family think and say, even if these ‘friends’ are tenuous relationships via social media.
-Each individual’s social platform has become its own mini blog and review site.
+Each individual’s social platform has become its own mini-blog and review site.
 Happy guests can also become excellent customer-centric case studies that encourage fostering the emotional connection often needed to encourage prospects down the funnel through consideration and purchase.

 The cycle continues

 Again, good PR doesn’t exist in a vacuum – or at least, it shouldn’t.
-PR works alongside all aspects of the sales and marketing funnel to support the journey from awareness to advocate and back again.
+PR works alongside all aspects of the sales and marketing funnel to support the journey from awareness to advocating and back again.

 About Jessica Gillingham